awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. The **Status** field shows **CREATING** until the cluster provisioning process completes\.
 When your cluster provisioning is complete \(usually less than 10 minutes\), and note the **API server endpoint** and **Certificate authority** values\.
 These are used in your kubectl configuration\.

-1. Now that you have created your cluster, follow the procedures in [Configure kubectl for Amazon EKS](configure-kubectl.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.
+1. Now that you have created your cluster, follow the procedures in [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.

 **To create your cluster with the AWS CLI**